-This one is so fun!
+A time capsule project, like this one from Somewhat Simple, is so fun!
 Have kids collect items that they feel represent the time they’re living in.
 Older kids can also fill out simple questionnaires about themselves to put in the jar.
 Once it’s all set, ask them to put it in a hiding spot for you all to find and open up on an agreed-upon future date.

 26. Make slime

-Yes, you may be tired of slime and all the slime-related messes, but there’s no doubt that this is a kid-approved activity that takes up a good chunk of time.
-Plus, kids are learning about chemical composition, and it’s a real sensory treat for them once it’s done.
-From fluffy slime to stretchy slime, there are lots of recipes available for you to choose from.
+Yes, you may be tired of slime and all the slime-related messes, but there’s no doubt that this is a kid-approved project that takes up a good chunk of time.
+Plus, kids are learning about chemical composition, and it’s a fun sensory activity for them once it’s done.
+From this fluffy slime from The Best Ideas for Kids to stretchy slime, there are lots of recipes available for you to choose from.

 27. Plan and make your own lunch